adsanderson/adamsanderson-blog/__src/blog/2019-04-03-getting-ready.md

 templateKey: blog-post
 title: First steps in Model-based testing
 date: 2019-04-03T10:29:44.879Z
-description: 'or: How I learned to generate tests'
+description: "or: How I learned to generate tests"
 tags:
   - model-based testing
   - testing
 ---

 Model-based testing is the process of creating a model (an abstract version) of the behaviour of a system.
 Then executing the model so it is run over an implementation.
 Then validating that the system under tests behaves the same way as the model.

 Before we start there are multiple types of model-based test.
 The one we will explore is state chart powered model-based testing.
 This is an early exploration of the ideas around model-based testing and as such will develop over time.